baier233/x64dbg/docs/gui/settings/GUI.md

 ## Do not call SetForegroundWindow

-When a debug event occurs, x64dbg will focus itself so you can view the state of the debuggee.
+When a debug event occurs, MARENOL will focus itself so you can view the state of the debuggee.
 In some circumstances this might not be desired.
-This option can be used to tell x64dbg not to focus itself when a debug event occurs.
+This option can be used to tell MARENOL not to focus itself when a debug event occurs.

 ## Show RVA addresses in graph view
 When enabled in graph view the offset addresses are shown in front of the disassembly.